Can I Buy Car Insurance After an Accident? Can Insurance Be Backdated?

 You’ve been involved in an accident, but you didn’t have the right insurance.
 Now, you’re wondering if you can buy insurance today to cover the accident that just occurred.

 Can you buy car insurance after an accident?
+Can you get insurance the same day you have an accident?
 Can you make a new car insurance claim for an old incident?
 Today, we’re explaining everything you need to know about buying car insurance after an accident.

 New Car Insurance Will Never Cover an Old Accident